cmateu/intro_to_bayes_UB/README.rst

 **DESCRIPTION:**

-This is a short 3-class introduction to Bayesian Statistics taught at the University of Barcelona.
+This is a short 3-class introduction to Bayesian Statistics.
 We will illustrate basic concepts of Bayesian Inference by using mostly Astrophysical examples.

 **REQUIREMENTS**